gcp-development/microfrontends/README.md

 <h2>Conclusion</h2>

 Webpack Module Federation is a feature that enables loading separately compiled applications at runtime and allows sharing of common dependencies.It is a highly beneficial approch to consider, especially with its scalability in sharing code among independent applications, which is bound to improve the overall performance.
+The Module Federation plugin is the perfect candidate to implement a Micro Frontends JavaScript architecture.

 <h3>PoC(Proof of Concept) source code:</h3>
 <ul>
   <li><a href="https://github.com/gcp-development/microfrontends/tree/main/app" target="_blank">app(Host App)</a></li>